 - Age – They must be younger than the taxpayer and either a) under the age of 19 at the end of the tax year, or b) under the age of 24 if a full-time student for at least 5 months of the year.
 A permanently and totally disabled child may be included at any age.

 The child only qualifies for one return.
 If the child can be claimed by more than one taxpayer, the child’s qualification goes to:

-- If more than 1 taxpayer is the child’s parent, the one with whom the child lived for the longest time during the year, or if the time was equal, the parent with the highest adjusted gross income (AGI).
+- If more than one taxpayer is the child’s parent, the child’s qualification goes to the parent with whom the child lived for the greatest amount of time during the year.
+If the child’s time was split equally between parents, the child’s qualification goes to the parent with the highest adjusted gross income (AGI).

-- If no taxpayer is the child’s parent, the taxpayer with the highest AGI.
+- If no taxpayer is the child’s parent, the child’s qualification goes to the taxpayer with the highest AGI.